plblum/jivs/planning/Planning Jivs-DOM.md

 config.onValidationStateChanged = ...;
 ```

-`IDomDispatcherService` should expose one explicit attachment method for each `ValueHostsManagerConfig` callback hook rather than one method that attaches everything:
+`IDispatcherService` should expose one explicit attachment method for each `ValueHostsManagerConfig` callback hook rather than one method that attaches everything:

 ```ts
 domServices.dispatchers.attachTextValueChanged(